-Locate the controller within the customer's house.
-Common locations include near the RCD.
+Use the system as-fitted layout to locate the controller within the customer's house.
 Check that only the controller green LED is lit, showing the controller is powered with no errors.
-Unscrew fastening screw(s) with a small Philips head screwdriver.
-Be careful with the screws as you will need them when reassembling.
+Unscrew fastening screws with a small Philips head screwdriver.
+Be careful with the screws as they will be needed for reassembly.
 Expose the controller PCB by lifting the lid up and to the side.
-Be careful not to lift too far up as the flexible keypad is connected to the PCB.
+Be careful not to extend the flexible keypad's ribbon, which is connected to the PCB, when lifting the lid, as shown in the figure below.